cloudmesh/cloudmesh-mpi/doc/chapters/slurm/tutorial/index.md

 The cluster is preconfigured with our convenient burn tool that sets up the cluster by first writing to the SD cards of the Pis.

-This tutorial assumes that the user has access to all nodes (workers) and that the Raspberry Pi OS is v10 (Buster).
+This tutorial assumes that the user has access to all nodes (workers).

 **Learning Objectives**